UPDATE: You can now watch the recording of the webinar on YouTube

-In addition to the project presentations in this webinar, there is also a panel discussion on how these projects can be applied more widely in Brabant.
+In addition to the project presentations in this webinar, there is also a panel discussion on how to apply these projects more widely in Brabant.
 Inform yourself about the possibilities for now and the near future!

 DALI testing ground

-If you have any questions about DALI and the DALI projects or if you have ideas to take datafication in the logistics and supply chain sector in the South of the Netherlands to a higher level, please contact Bas Groot via [email protected].
+If you have any questions about DALI and the DALI projects or if you have ideas to improve the use of data in the logistics and supply chain sector in the South of the Netherlands, please contact Bas Groot via [email protected].